 - Ongoing Program: Stormwater Management Standards for Development, Redevelopment, and Construction Sites.
-The program applies to private and public development, including transportation projects. - Sammamish Municipal Code Chapter 21.03.050(D) addresses runoff from new development, redevelopment and construction sites and provides authority to inspect and enforce adopted standards. - Sammamish adopted the 2016 King County Surface Water Design Manual (KCSWDM) effective January 1, 2017.
-These stormwater design standards are equivalent to the minimum technical requirements in Appendix 1, as required by the Permit. - Sammamish anticipates adopting the 2021 KCSWDM in June 2022. - Sammamish will continue to track the number of adjustments granted to the minimum requirements in Appendix 1.
+The program applies to private and public development, including transportation projects. - Sammamish Development Code (SDC) Chapter 21.03.050(D) addresses runoff from new development, redevelopment and construction sites and provides authority to inspect and enforce adopted standards. - Sammamish previously adopted the 2016 King County Surface Water Design Manual (KCSWDM) effective January 1, 2017.
+These stormwater design standards are equivalent to the minimum technical requirements in Appendix 1, as required by the Permit. - Sammamish adopted the 2021 KCSWDM in June 2022, effective June 30, 2022.
+The stormwater design standards are equivalent to the minimum technical requirements in Appendix 1, as required by the Permit. - Sammamish will continue to track the number of adjustments granted to the minimum requirements in Appendix 1.
 Sammamish does not currently grant exceptions or variances.